Anomalous dissipation and lack of selection in the Obukhov-Corrsin theory of scalar turbulence: Introduction

 The Obukhov-Corrsin theory of scalar turbulence~\cite{Obukhov,Corrsin} advances quantitative predictions on the energy spectrum and the structure functions for the passive scalar in a regime of turbulent advection and can be regarded as the analogue for passive scalars of Kolmogorov's K41~\cite{kolmo} theory of fully developed turbulence for the velocity field.
 In the idealized regime of small viscosity, within K41 the velocity field is predicted to satisfy Kolmogorov's two-thirds law, which reflects into Onsager's~\cite{onsager} critical regularity of order $\sfrac{1}{3}$ for the velocity field (see~\cite{frisch,eyinksurvey} for the general context).
 Based on dimensional analysis, in 1949-1951 Obukhov and Corrsin independently predicted the same scaling in the idealized regime of small diffusivity~$\kappa>0$ for solutions of the advection-diffusion equation with a turbulent advecting flow

 More precisely, the $q$-th order structure function of the passive scalar $S_q^\vartheta(\ell) := \langle | \delta_\ell \vartheta|^q \rangle$ is predicted to exhibit as a function of the spatial increment $\ell$ a scaling $\sim \ell^{\sfrac{q}{3}}$ in the so-called inertial-convective range, for large Reynolds number turbulence and for a diffusivity at least of the order of magnitude of the viscosity.
-Ideally, this can be interpreted as a regularity of order $\sfrac{1}{3}$ for the passive scalar uniformly for small but strictly positive diffusivity (see also~\cite{sree1,sree2}).
+Ideally, this can be interpreted as a regularity of order $\sfrac{1}{3}$ for the passive scalar uniformly for small but strictly positive diffusivity (see also~\cite{sree1,sree2}). { The observations in \cite{E96} and the numerical simulations in \cite{IS18} suggest the occurrence of intermittency in passive-scalar turbulence, analogously to the case of the velocity field in the Navier-Stokes equations: intermittency entails corrections to the structure functions (which therefore may depend non-linearly on the integrability exponent $q$) and has been validated to a large extend both experimentally and numerically \cite{IS20}.}

-A major tenet of turbulence theory is the persistence of dissipation in the limit of vanishing viscosity (for the velocity) or vanishing diffusivity (for the passive scalar).
-Testing~\eqref{e:intro:advdiff} against the solution $\vartheta_\kappa$ leads to a dissipation term and a nonlinear term, namely
+{ A major tenet of turbulence theory is the persistence of dissipation in the limit of vanishing viscosity (for the velocity) \cite{kolmo} or vanishing diffusivity (for the passive scalar) \cite{sree1,sree2,S00,D05}.} Testing~\eqref{e:intro:advdiff} against the solution $\vartheta_\kappa$ leads to a dissipation term and a nonlinear term, namely

 (we will discuss in the next paragraph the role of the parameter $0\leq\alpha\leq 1$ in the formal rewriting of the nonlinear term) and to the energy balance

 Anomalous dissipation for the passive scalar amounts to